Understanding the Picture of Normal EKG: Key Components Explained

 Prepare for EKG Testing: Steps and Expectations

-To ensure a successful EKG test, patients should follow these preparation steps:
+To ensure a successful EKG test, patients should:

-1. Wear Comfortable Clothing: Opt for loose-fitting attire that allows easy access to the chest, arms, and legs, making electrode placement straightforward.
+1. Wear comfortable clothing: Opt for clothing that allows easy access to the chest, arms, and legs, making the process straightforward.

-2. Avoid Lotions and Creams: On the day of the test, skip any skin products, as they can interfere with electrode adhesion and impact signal quality.
+2. Avoid Lotions and Creams: On the day of the test, skip any lotions and creams, as they can interfere with electrode adhesion and impact signal quality.

 3. Limit Stimulants: Steer clear of caffeine and alcohol before the test, since these substances can alter pulse rate and rhythm, potentially leading to misleading results.